S3-working-group/s3-practical-guide/docs/all.md

 In complex environments it is sometimes hard to figure out what effectiveness would actually mean.
 Consider the perspective of others, even if you are making a decision for yourself.
 Make the most of experience and expertise distributed throughout your organization and reach out to people with alternative points of view.
 Running your ideas past others can help you to avoid consequences that you’d rather avoid, and identify worthwhile ways to improve.

-Decide how you will measure effectiveness and if you’re collaborating with others, develop and maintain a shared understanding of what this will mean.
+Decide how you will measure effectiveness, and if you’re collaborating with others, develop and maintain a shared understanding of what this will mean.
 Having established a clear “_why_” and defined the outcome you intend to achieve, consider how you will measure results in a way that allows you to see how you’re progressing (and whether anything you are doing is useful at all!)

 Effectiveness can sometimes only be determined in retrospect.
 Pay attention to and reflect on the consequences of your actions,  and then use what you learn to improve your effectiveness next time.